 Following consultation with the Doctoral Program Director, a student may request a leave of absence from the program for up to one year.
 The request must come in formal communication to the Doctoral Program Director that includes appropriate reasons for the request.
 The Doctoral Program Director will submit this request to the Dean for review; the Dean will make the final decision to grant a leave.
-Following the initial leave of absence, a student may request additional time by submitting a written request to the Doctoral Program Director.
-The doctoral program director will forward this to the Dean for approval of the extension.
+Following the initial leave of absence, a student may request additional time by submitting a written request to the Dean for approval of the extension.
 The approved leave of absence does not affect the seven-year limit on completing the program.
 Because SLIM doctoral courses are sequenced on a three-year cycle, students are warned to take a leave of absence only after completing Tiers One and Two of the program.